HUMOR WRITING WITH SHELLEY FRASER MICKLE

 THE AVIAN FLU

-“Note taking?
+“Note-taking?
 I didn’t consider taking notes.
 I thought it was a speech.
 I’ll just listen.”
-I hope this doesn’t mean she’ll assign homework.
+I hope this doesn’t mean Shelley’s going to assign homework.
 Can she do that?

 Sammy dutifully complied and placed a chair in the back corner.
 Was I the disruptive pupil?
 I half expected Sammy to pop a pointed dunce cap on my head.
-What kind of a writer comes to a writing class without paper and pen?
-Sammy must think I’m an idiot.
+What kind of writer would attend a writing class without paper and pen?
+Sammy must’ve thought me an idiot.

 I side-winded from the room in search of note paper.
 At least I carried a pen.
-The librarian offered me scratch paper and pointed to a small notepad.
+The librarian offered me scratch paper and pointed to a half-letter-sized notepad.

 “May I take the pad?”
 I asked.